 Research private accredited online schools.
 Accreditation is key to assuring that the curriculum meets rigorous standards that will transfer back to your school when it re-opens for the next academic year.
 Additionally, admission to college may depend on graduating from an accredited high school.
 Look for a school that holds a national and regional accreditation such as Cognia, (formerly AdvancED).

 3. Research for online schools with open enrollment.

 Research for a private school that has open enrollment – one that enrolls students any time of year.
 This means that your student will not lose academic progress this academic year, and they will not have to wait until summer school opens.

 At Whitmore School, the world’s first online high school, students enroll any time of year.
 If you have completed the first semester of school with passing grades, you may enroll in the second semester to complete your courses and earn credit that will transfer back to your school.
 Whitmore School is accredited by Cognia / AdvancED and is holds “A+” rating and accreditation from Better Business Bureau.
 Click here to read Consumer Affairs verified reviews from Whitmore School parents.

-Whitmore School, accredited by Cognia, (formerly AdvancED), offers four diploma programs for students wishing to enroll full-time to earn their high school diploma.
+Whitmore School, accredited by Cognia (formerly AdvancED), offers four Diploma Programs for students wishing to enroll full-time to earn their high school diploma.
 Additionally, students looking to get back on track to graduate on time, can enroll in individual courses.
-Students enroll and begin any time, work at their own pace, and take up to 12 months to complete their course.
+Students enroll and begin any time, work at their own pace, and may take up to 12 months to complete their courses.
 Click here to read more about taking individual courses at Whitmore School.

 Written by: Ellen Ray, Principal, and parent of Alina, 2009 Whitmore School graduateSee all blog posts